cmbiwer/pycbc_cal_dev/docs/inference_gw150914.rst

 Copy the ``run_pycbc_inference.sh`` section below into a file named ``run_pycbc_inference.sh``.

 Run:

 ```
 sh run_pycbc_inference.sh
 ```

-See the appendix on these page for a simple condor example.
+See the appendix on this page for a simple condor example.

+See the appendix on how to plot posterior.

 ===================
 ``inference.ini``
 ===================

 ```
 ; example configuration file for pycbc_inference GW150914 example
 ; values here are hardcoded for a simple example